 - As for the reopening of Morocco's borders, the modalities of entry and exit are the responsibility of the Moroccan authorities.

 Information on the situation in Morocco

-- Since 22 February at midnight, all flights between Switzerland and Morocco have been temporarily suspended by decision of the Moroccan authorities.
+- Since 23 February, all flights between Switzerland and Morocco have been temporarily suspended by decision of the Moroccan authorities.
 In addition, passengers departing from Switzerland, irrespective of their nationality, who are transiting through a third country are not allowed to enter Morocco.

 - The granting of authorisation for the departure of repatriation boats and aircraft is the exclusive responsibility of the Moroccan authorities.